ntma23/gamezone_revenue/README.md

 - With a combined market share exceeding 80% and impressive growth rates, the Sony PlayStation, the 27K gaming monitor, and the Nintendo Switch are likely the primary drivers of revenue.
 Therefore, we should reallocate the marketing budget from underperforming products like Razer Headset to focus on these three key products to maintain and bolster the revenue growth rate.
 - JBL Headset was one of the most popular products with high volume in sales but low in value.
 We can offer it in a combo with key revenue driver products to increase the amount spent per transaction.
 - The direct sales channel is the main source of revenue, contributing over 80%.
 Thus, we should invest more in marketing campaigns for this channel while adjusting the budget for less effective channels, i.e., social media.
-- Although the affiliate channel has low sales volume (less than 5%), it has a high average order value of $322.48, indicating potential.
-We should consider implementing promotions and enhancing marketing campaigns in this channel to increase the sales volume and, consequently, overall revenue.
+- Although the affiliate channel contributed less than 5% of orders, its significantly higher AOV ($322.48) presents a strategic opportunity to boost revenue if sales volume can be increased.
+Therefore, implementing promotions and enhancing marketing campaigns in this channel can increase the sales volume and, consequently, overall revenue.
 - The North America (NA) and Europe, Middle East, and Africa (EMEA) regions together account for over 80% of revenue.
 Therefore, we should focus our marketing efforts and advertisements on these regions, particularly for higher-value products such as the Sony PlayStation, to promote an increase in average order value.

 ## Caveats and Appendix